ec429/fc-aviation/README.md

     + Paratroops can unload from transport aircraft while in flight.
     + Some heavy bombers and flying-boats also have a small transport capacity.
   - Marines, as an Assault-class unit with no tech requirement, allow invasions by landing-craft before the development of airlanding or paratroop units.
 However, they're much weaker in combat, so are really only useful to prevent players from leaving their cities _completely_ undefended.
+  - Units of the Heavy Assault class (currently containing only the Light Tank) are too large to fit in some of the smaller transport aircraft, but can still be carried by strategic transports, heavy gliders and twin-rotor helicopters.
+They can also use Landing Craft.
   - The Troop Ship can be used to transport Land units across the ocean, but (unlike landing-craft) it can only unload in a city.
 So it's useful for logistics within your empire, but not invasions or expansion into new continents or islands.
 * Ground units cannot cross Mountain tiles.
   - This means you can't build terrain improvements such as mines there, so their base shield output has been upped to 2, and iron adds 4.